vvideo/decoding-info/README.md

 This npm package allows you to determine the resolution of a supported video codec using the [MediaCapabilities API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/mediaCapabilities).

+Finding video codec resolution:
+- Minimum and maximum resolutions for a video codec.
+- Minimum and maximum resolutions for a video codec with smooth playback.
+- Minimum and maximum resolutions for a video codec in power-efficiency mode (similar to hardware acceleration).

 ## Installation
 ```bash
 npm install --save-dev decoding-info